State Library Victoria: 20th century

 Public Record Office Victoria was once the Archives Department of the Library.
 In 1973 the Public Records Act established the Public Record Office as the state's archive authority, independent of the Library.
 The Office moved to Laverton in 1977, then to North Melbourne in 2004.
 PROV now frequently supplies exhibits for the Old Treasury Building museum.

+In 1973, construction began on Museum station (now Melbourne Central station), which, upon completion in 1981, provided direct heavy rail access to the State Library for the first time.
 The National Museum and what was now known as the Science Museum of Victoria merged in 1983 to form the Museum of Victoria, filling the Russell St end of the site.
 Part of this combined museum was moved to Spotswood to form Scienceworks in 1992, with the bulk of the galleries remaining until 1997.
 At that time the remaining museum closed temporarily before part reopened elsewhere as the Immigration Museum in 1998, and the rest as the Melbourne Museum in 2000.

 The Library underwent major refurbishments between 1990 and 2004, designed by architects Ancher Mortlock & Woolley.
 The project cost approximately A$200 million.

 In 1995, the north-west courtyard next to the dome was glassed in to become a reading room (and later the Genealogy Centre, and now the Conversation Quarter).
 In 1998, the north-east courtyard was glassed in to become the Newspaper Reading Room (and is now the Ideas Quarter).

-The NGV returned to the Library building from 1999–2002, occupying the Russell Street halls while its St Kilda Road buildings were renovated.
+The NGV returned to the Library building from 1999 to 2002, occupying the Russell Street halls while its St Kilda Road buildings were renovated.

 The reading room closed in 1999 to allow for renovation, when the skylights were reinstated.

-The renamed La Trobe Reading Room reopened in 2003.
-Also in 2003, the final dome-side courtyards were enclosed and become the Arts Reading Room (now the Create Quarter) and Experimedia (now Pauline Gandell Children's Quarter).
+By the late 1990s, on Sundays between 2.30 pm and 5.30 pm, a speakers' forum took place on the library forecourt.
+Orators took turns in speaking on various subjects, and it was a popular location for protest meetings and a rallying point for marches.